 You might have seen our contribution in this recent article by the Guardian: Is a room of one’s own a luxury or an essential.

 “I knew the time had come to change my work environment when my laptop went missing amid a mass of Lego bricks and discarded toddler snacks.
 Situated in a cramped corner of my children’s playroom, my workspace was unaffectionate known as the “ploffice”

-The running theme of this article covered why people desire to work from home, and if they choose to do so, if a separate work area is a necessity or a luxury?
+The running theme of this article covered why people desire to work from home, and if they choose to do so “is a separate work area a necessity or a luxury?”
 We wanted to expand on this excellent article.
 Should you choose to work from home, or if your company has decided to adopt agile working practises, we have also included a step by step guide to setting up your home workstation.

 Adjust your chair and sit correctly

 If you tend to sit for long periods of times, we would suggest investing in a good ergonomic chair to support various postures throughout your working day.
-Ergonomic chairs are usually modular and built to your specification e.g extra deep seats for tall users or a shorter back for smaller users.
+Ergonomic chairs are usually modular and built to your specification e.g extra-deep seats for tall users or a shorter back for smaller users.
 Once you have found your perfect chair, it’s time to set it up correctly to make sure you get all of the benefits of your new chair.
-Download our simple step by step PDF to achieve a comfortable and correct sitting position.
+Download our simple step by step PDF to achieve a comfortable and correct sitting position below.